HeAtNet/pi-can/README.md

 # pi-can

 This package is capable of controlling CAN BUS modules with SPI interface.
-I have used the MCP2515 CAN BUS module, but might be useful for other CAN modules.
+I used the MCP2515 CAN BUS module, but might be useful for other CAN modules.

 This package is created according to this arduino library: https://github.com/Seeed-Studio/CAN_BUS_Shield

-Currently, there is a major limitation in this software.
+Currently, there is a major limitation on this software.
 Receiving a messege is quite slow.
 You can only receive about 10 messages in a second.
-I cannot resolve this issue yet.
+I couldn't resolve this issue yet.
 If you have any idea how to fix this, please let me know. (herczog.at97@gmail.com) Or you can send a pull request with the solution.

 ## Installation

-Firstly you need to install Node.js.
+Firstly, you need to install Node.js.
 I am using `node v12.16.1` and `npm 6.14.3`.
 Follow this tutorial for installation:
 [How to Install Node.js and npm on Raspberry Pi](https://linuxize.com/post/how-to-install-node-js-on-raspberry-pi/ "Installation guide for Node.js")

-Secondly you need to create an npm project.
+Secondly, you need to create an npm project.

 After that, you can install PI-CAN node module.
 Use: